t2trg/2015-ietf94/t2trg-charter.md

    considerations)
 - Cooperation with W3C, e.g. on data formats and semantics

-More explorative areas of interest include:
+More exploratory areas of interest include:

 - Operating Things that have multiple masters/stakeholders (including understanding role definitions of devices, owners, operators etc.)